Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Experiments

+For the more complex UTKFace dataset, the ONC metrics exhibit the same trends as observed on the ER dataset.
+Across metrics including $\mathcal{L}_{\rm NLL}$, accuracy, MAE, and minimum sensitivity, fixed thresholds demonstrate better performance.
+Notably, both training and validation minimum sensitivity for learnable thresholds remain at zero throughout training, indicating that at least one class is completely ignored by the model.
+This phenomenon is consistently observed across the other two backbones presented in Appendix~\ref{sec:utkface}.

+To illustrate the ONC emergence, a visualization of the feature and latent space evolution throughout training are shown in \Rfigs{vis_logit_ER}{vis_utkface_resnet101}.
 The red dashed lines denote the thresholds.
-Feature points are color-coded by class, with validation features in lighter shades.
+Feature points are two-dimensional PCA-projected feature vectors and are color-coded by class, with validation features in lighter shades.
 Class means are highlighted with star markers, and the black arrow indicates the classifier weight.
-This visualization clearly reveal the emergence of ONC1--3.
+This visualization demonstrates the emergence of ONC1--3, but the ONC3 behavior is clearly different between the two threshold strategies, as observed in the latent space.